neuro-inc/neuro-flow/reference/live-workflow-syntax.md

     - volumes.volume_id.ref
 ```

-This attribute also supports lists and dictionaries as values:
+This attribute also supports lists as values:

 ```yaml
 images: